payoyo5150/Thinkpad-L530-Hackintosh/README.md

 # Creating a MacOS installer

 Use the method you prefer to get macOS.
-Once you have a MacOS install USB stick, mount its EFI, wipe it and replace the files with mine.
+Once you have a MacOS install USB stick, mount its EFI, wipe it and replace the files with mine (in the "Release" section on the right).
 If you prepare your EFI on MacOS, use ESP mounter or Clover Configurator to do so.

 ESP Mounter pro (to mount the EFI partition) : https://www.olarila.com/topic/4975-esp-mounter-pro-v19/